virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ### 5. Box surface

-We will cover the surface with water-like noise, which we can then use to calculate normals and apply them in the calculation of our reflected and refracted light.
+We will cover the surface with water-like noise, which can then be use to calculate normals and apply them in the calculations for reflected and refracted light.

 #### 5.1.
 Water noise

-To create noise, we need a hashing function - a map from one value to another, in our case from `vec2` to `float`:
+To create noise, we need a hashing function - a mapping from one value to another.
+In our case, it maps a `vec2` to a `float`:

 ```glsl
 float hash2dx1d( in vec2 p )